-In addition, the Company recorded writedowns of approximately \$204 million related to mortgage-related securities portfolios in the Company's domestic subsidiary banks (see "Subsidiary Banks" herein).
+In addition, the Company recorded losses of approximately \$100 million and \$300 million in the quarter and six month period ended May 31, 2008, respectively, related to mortgage-related securities portfolios in the Company's domestic subsidiary banks (see "Subsidiary Banks" herein).

-The Company also recognized losses of \$187 million in the first quarter of fiscal 2008 related to investments issued by structured investment vehicles (see "Structured Investment Vehicles" herein).
+The Company also recognized losses of \$86 million and \$273 million in the quarter and six month period ended May 31, 2008, respectively, related to securities issued by structured investment vehicles included in the Company's condensed consolidated statements of financial condition (see "Structured Investment Vehicles" herein).

-The Company continues to have exposure to real estate and lending-related markets and instruments, and, as market conditions continue to evolve, the fair value of these other positions could further deteriorate (see "Results of Operations-Asset Management" herein for discussion of losses related to real estate products).
-Additionally, given the current challenges in the financial markets, it is possible that declines in the estimated fair value of the Company's businesses may occur which could result in a future goodwill impairment charge.
+The Company continues to monitor its real estate-related and lending-related positions in order to manage its exposures to these markets and businesses.
+As market conditions continue to evolve, the fair value of these positions could further deteriorate (see "Results of Operations-Asset Management" herein for discussion of losses related to real estate products).
+Additionally, given the current challenges in the financial markets, it is possible that declines in the estimated fair value of the Company's businesses may occur which could result in future goodwill impairment charges.